 There is often a need to get some or all of the test cases re-verified before a test plan can be called as completed, or there are test plans that are used as long as a project is active.
 In both the cases to re-execute a set of test cases based on their current execution status (and configuration, if any) in a test plan a RUN can be created.

-When a new test plan is added a first RUN is automatically created by default, and a run is active until all the test cases in the test plan get executed.
-With the execution of test cases the progress of a RUN can be tracked by switching to the Runs tab of a test plan, along with the total time spent on the RUN so far.
+When a new test plan is added a RUN is automatically created, and a RUN is active until all the test cases in the test plan get executed.
+With the execution of test cases the progress of a RUN can be tracked by switching to the Runs

 Create a new run

-Once all the test cases under a Test Plan have been executed then if needed it is possible to add a new run.
+Once all the test cases under a Test Plan have been executed then, if needed, it is possible to add a new run.

-2. If you are using configurations, then select for which configuration, a new run should be created, you can also select all configurations
+buttonIf you are using configurations, then select for which configuration, a new run should be created, you can also select

 When a new RUN is added all test cases that satisfy the criteria are set to have unexecuted status, and assignee for these test cases would again be based on selection made by the user who added the RUN.